emacsmirror/eplotly/README.md

-To make the plot creation faster (and to be able to create plots when you are not connected to the Internet), we suggest to download locally a copy of plotly.js and do the following:
+To make the plot creation faster (and to be able to create plots when you are not connected to the Internet), we suggest to download locally a copy of plotly.js, i.e. something like the following:

 1. Get plotly.js from <https://plotly.com/javascript/getting-started/>
     (see the "Download" paragraph) and store it somewere in your machine.
-2. Set the variable **plotly-dir** equal to the path to the directory where you've downloaded the plotly.min.js file
+2. Set the variable **plotly-dir** equal to the path of the directory where you've downloaded the plotly.min.js file, e.g. write in your `.emacs` something like

         (setq *plotly-dir* "/path/to/plotlyjs/")

-<a id="orgb476f90"></a>
+<a id="org8cf2c29"></a>

 # Usage - simple plots

-<a id="org68accd0"></a>
+<a id="orgeaeba88"></a>

 ## Dotcharts

+You can plot a dotchart via the `dotchart` function: it accepts one or more arguments:

+-   the first one is a list of one or more lists that contain the data to plot, plus addition parameters
+-   the rest of the arguments are in the form of :keys and contain parameters for the chart layout.

-You can plot a dotchart via the `dotchart` function as passing lists of 2 series of values (the first one for the x values and the second for the y values), e.g.
+Eg. to plot a series of dots, simply pass a list whose car contains 2 lists, the first one containing the values of the x-coordinates of the dots, the second one containing the y-values.

     (dotchart
      '(((1 2 3 4)
         (10 11 12 13))))

-Suppose we want to add a second series of dots:
+Suppose we want to add a second series of dots, simply add another nested list with x and y values to the data-series.

     (dotchart